VIT-EduLink/VIT_EduLink_Bot/README.md

 The data will primarily be sourced from VIT internal exams but other students and teachers can use them as reference materials as well.

+If you're a VIT student willing to contribute please shoot me a DM at Outlaw0125#3298 on discord.